The Luftwaffe at Luke

 and three on combat profile missions.

-the course.
-All were graduates of the USAF's Fighter Weapons School at Nellis
+to conduct the course.
+All were graduates of the USAF's Fighter Weapons School

-AFB, Nevada.
-The Luke program was based on the course at Nellis: Entry requirements
+at Nellis AFB, Nevada.
+The Luke program was based on the course at Nellis:

-of 30 hours in the F-104G within the previous 90 days preceding course entry
+included a minimum of 30 hours in the F-104G within the previous 90 days preceding

-as well as attainment of recurrency in conventional weapons delivery within
+course entry as well as attainment of recurrency in conventional weapons delivery

-on April 7, 1969.
-The AWIC course had been developed for the GAF because of
+and graduated on April 7, 1969.
+The AWIC course had been developed for the

-its changing role in NATO.
-A ground-attack role had been assumed in addition
+GAF because of its changing role in NATO.
+A ground-attack role had been assumed

-to the GAF interceptor role.
-History repeated itself in the class, as German
+in addition to the GAF interceptor role.
+History repeated itself in the class,

-Navy Lt.
-Dieter S. Seeck, Top Gun in the first 1965 F-104 advanced fighter
+as German Navy Lt.
+Dieter S. Seeck, Top Gun in the first 1965 F-104 advanced

-class, again emerged as the winner.
-This time he received the Flying Award
+fighter class, again emerged as the winner.
+This time he received the Flying

-to operational training course to bring flying training in line with the new
+changed to operational training course to bring flying training in line with

-ground-support policies in the GAF.
-A milestone was reached on August 19,
+the new ground-support policies in the GAF.
+A milestone was reached on August

 flying hour in the F-104 at Luke.
 Major changes occurred in organization on